Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Learn all about Alaska at this museum in downtown Anchorage.

 Visiting the Anchorage Museum is one of the best things to do in Anchorage.
-Here, you can learn about all aspects of life in Alaska and the people who have called it home.
-The museum’s permanent collection of artifacts tells the story of the native tribes of Alaska and their culture.
+Here, you can learn all about various aspects of life in Alaska.
+The museum’s permanent collection of Native Alaskan artifacts bears witness to the rich and diverse cultures that have called it home for millennia.

 The Anchorage Museum also has plenty of info on the scientific side of Alaska.
 The Discovery Center is a great place to bring the kids to learn about nature in Alaska.
-The Thomas Planetarium tells all about outer space, featuring both general programs as well as presentations about Alaska’s night skies.
+The Thomas Planetarium tells all about outer space, featuring both general programs and presentations about Alaska’s night skies.

 Alaska Native Heritage Center